dina-Zeynali/MSCI718-CourseProject-Diamonds/MSCI718-CourseProject-Red&WhiteWine2/guidline.md

 # MSCI718-CourseProject-Red&WhiteWine

-This project shows influential factors on Wine's quality using the multiple linear regression model.
+This project shows influential factors on Wine's quality using the multiple Linear Regression Model.

 This project contains 6497 records and 10 variables.